Glossary of Terms

 Natural Arch Support:The use of natural techniques to enable the main foot arch (i.e., the medial longitudinal arch) to support itself.
 In order to achieve natural arch support and promote optimal “loft” in this arch, the foot must be allowed to rest or function on a level surface, and the toes must be allowed (or encouraged, if necessary) to splay.

-Natural Foot Care:A healthcare discipline that may be practiced by various practitioners, including chiropractors, naturopaths, physical therapists, podiatrists, or other manual medicine providers, and that involves natural, noninvasive approaches to address or prevent common foot and toe problems.
+Natural Foot Care:A healthcare discipline that may be practiced by various practitioners, including chiropractors, naturopaths, physical therapists, podiatrists, or other manual medicine providers, and which involves natural, noninvasive approaches to address or prevent common foot and toe problems.
 The field of natural foot care draws from the wisdom of barefoot cultures around the world and from luminaries in the field of podiatry, such as Dr. William A. Rossi and Dr. Ray McClanahan.

 Optimal Foot Health:The ultimate goal of the foot rehabilitation process.
 Optimal foot health is a state in which an individual has realized the full potential of his or her feet to be the strong, sturdy, and reliable foundation that his or her musculoskeletal system requires.
 Optimal foot health means that the feet are capable of standing up to all of life’s physical challenges without experiencing any of the foot pain or problems that are so prevalent in our shod society.